algorithmiaio/langpacks/langpack_guide.md

-template/           | directory containing templatized versions of an algorithm’s initial files and structure template/bin/setup  | executable that installs any language build or runtime dependencies (e.g. compiler, runtime) template/bin/build  | executable that builds an algorithm capable of being run by this LangPack template/bin/pipe   | executable that runs an algorithm built by this LangPack (may be in the template or a built artifact) examples/           | any example algorithms - used for testing langpacks during development
+template/           | directory containing templatized versions of an algorithm’s initial files and structure template/bin/setup  | executable that installs any language build or runtime dependencies (e.g. compiler, runtime) template/bin/build  | executable that builds an algorithm capable of being run by this LangPack template/bin/test   | executable that runs an algorithm's tests template/bin/pipe   | executable that runs an algorithm built by this LangPack (may be in the template or a built artifact) examples/           | any example algorithms - used for testing langpacks during development